 The bottom line is that RFID is taking care of countless administrative tasks, so your staff can now truly help your customers and focus on selling.

-If you want to keep your staff at registers, they can also instantly scan all of the purchases that a customer has in one read and quickly process payments without the tedious and time consuming task of scanning every individual barcode.
+If you want to keep your staff at registers, they can also instantly scan all of the purchases that a customer has in one read and quickly process payments without the tedious and time-consuming task of scanning every individual barcode.
+You can also transform your floor staff into walking cashiers with Nordic ID EXA21.
+Customers can reach out to any member of the staff, and pay right on the floor, skipping the checkout and speeding up the sales process.

 Just by eliminating the regular cost of an EAS system, you are already bridging the investment gap of getting RFID in the first place.
 Once you have your RFID system up and running, there is no additional cost to maintaining the security of every item in your inventory.

 The bottom line is that happy customers are returning customers.
-With RFID integration, you can offer more personalized service that is always on point, and that is exactly what modern customers are looking for.
-The accurate real time data on your stock, provided with RFID, is also helping you to stay on top on your stock situation.
-Learn how in our blog “5 Ways that RFID and Automated Real Time Inventories Dramatically Cut Costs for Retailers“.
+With RFID integration, you can offer a more personalized service that is always on point, and that is exactly what modern customers are looking for.